-The 2019 CHSTP Update is being developed for both Wake County and the Raleigh-Cary Urbanized Area.
+The 2018 CPT-HSTP Update is developed for both Wake County and the Raleigh- Cary Urbanized Area.
 The two areas are largely similar, but the Raleigh-Cary Urbanized Area (UZA) extends slightly into Granville, Franklin and Durham counties to the north and Harnett County to the south.
 A larger piece of the Raleigh-Cary Urbanized Area is located in Johnston County to the east including a portion of the Town of Clayton (Figure 3-1).